top of page

 What This Case Means for Conversion Therapy Laws

-This case is being framed as a question of free speech in therapy.
+This case is framed as a question of free speech in therapy.
 But when you look more closely, a different issue emerges: What exactly is being protected?
-If a therapist is advocating for the right to provide a treatment, they should be able to clearly explain what the treatment is.
-Without that clarity, the conversation shifts from "are therapists being censored?” to: “Why can’t this treatment be clearly defined?”
+If a therapist is advocating for the right to provide a treatment, they should be able to clearly explain what that treatment is.
+Without that clarity, the conversation shifts from "Are therapists being censored?” to: “Why can’t this treatment be clearly defined?”

 Potential Consequences

 This Supreme Court decision could have huge ramifications for LGBTQ clients.
-But based on the argument presented, this should be an easy decision for the court to make.
+Based on the argument presented, this should be an easy decision for the court to make.
 The therapist in question has not, in my opinion, provided a compelling argument.

 If you’re navigating questions about identity, sexuality, or past experiences with harmful frameworks, you don’t have to figure it out alone.